sftcd/openssl/esnistuff/nginx.md

             Looks like ECH worked ok
             ECH: success: outer SNI: 'example.com', inner SNI: 'foo.example.com'

-## May 2023 update to latest APIs
+## May 2023 build update to latest ECH APIs

 These are the updated notes from 20230502 for nginx with ECH.
 (Slightly) tested on ubuntu 22.10, with latest nginx code.

 - Just a couple of minor tweaks to ``load_echkeys()``

 ## March 2023 Clone and Build

 First, you need a separate clone of our OpenSSL build (because nginx's build, in this instantiation, re-builds OpenSSL and links static libraries, so we put that in a new directory in order to avoid disturbing other builds):

             $ cd $HOME/code
             $ git clone https://github.com/sftcd/openssl.git openssl-for-nginx